LoRyder1/pairing/README.md

   - save paris - save paris (records who paired with whom)
   - fullscreen - displays all pairs on one screen, good for projectors

+##Person

+  - select who to pair with
+  - remove person from pair